stegos/stegos-docs-hugo/content/developers/WebSocket_API.md

 #### Balance Information

-Returns information about current and availabe account's balances.
+Returns information about current and availabe balances for a given account.

-**Unsealed:** yes
+**Unlocked:** yes

 **Request:**